 ■ The Zimmerli Art Museum at Rutgers is one of the largest and most distinguished university-based museums in the country.
 With more than 60,000 works in its collection, the museum frequently updates the permanent galleries with works that spotlight an artist, period, or theme.
 Admission is free to all.

-The first Tuesday of every month September through June from 5-9 p.m. the museum invites the public to attend exclusive programming at Art After Hours.
+The museum invites the public to attend exclusive programming at Art After Hours from 5-9p.m. on the first Tuesday of every month except for May and August.
 There are typically tours and special performances as well as complimentary refreshments.

 Do a good deed on an Alternative Winter Break or Spring Break